Progressive Web App

 Label

-• By default app name is inherited from general app settings.
+- By default, the app name is inherited from the general app settings.

 Short label

-• By default app name from general app settings.
+- By default, the app name is inherited from the general app settings.

 Description

-• By default app description from general app settings.
+- By default, the app description is inherited from the general app settings.

 Display